How to Draw Lights and Shadows

 Optional Assignment:

 Interested in learning more?
-Why not take an online How To Draw course?
+Why not take an online How to Draw course?

 Look at a colored photo with a lot of contrast (lights and darks).
 Squint to block out colors and details.
 Using your sketchbook, draw ONLY the simple shapes and the values, much like the illustration above.